Abdul-Samod/Frontend-Mentor-Challenges/README.md

 # Frontend-Mentor-Challenges
-Repository for challenges and learning paths from Frontend Mentor.
+Repository for the getting started learning path on Frontend Mentor To design simple QR code card using HTML and CSS